 - There must be the establishment of intent on the part of the bribing party to get a desired result (the intent to sway the vote by handing over an envelope full of cash); and

 - The prosecution must establish a causal connection between the payment and the act.
 In other words, there must be more than just a suspicious coincidence.
 Did the payment influence the act?
 Prosectors will have to prove this.

 Bribery can happen in many different spheres of influence.
 In the sporting world, for example, one boxer might offer another a payoff to "throw" (deliberately lose) an important fight.
 Or a gambler may offer to pay a basketball player to “shave” points off the score so a team loses by more points.
 If a referee or other sporting official is convicted or bribery, the punishment can consist of a fine and imprisonment of up to five years.

 In the corporate arena, a company could bribe employees of a rival company for recruitment services.
 Even when public officials are involved, a bribe does not need to be harmful to the public interest in order to be illegal.

 The Foreign Corrupt Practices Act in 1977 makes it unlawful for a United States citizen, as well as certain foreign issuers of securities, to pay a foreign official in order to obtain business with any person.
 In 1998 a provision to the Act was added which applies to any foreign firms or foreign-born persons who take any act in furtherance of a corrupt payment while in the United States.

 Bribery could result in charges in a wide variety of courts, and the evidence or statements that come out in one court might be used against you in another.
 As such, an organized and forward-looking strategy for defense should be developed.
-Contact a qualified local attorney for a free consultation.
+Contact a qualified local attorney in your area for a free legal evaluation of your case.